hawx/duvet/README.md

     Duvet.start :dir => 'coverage', :filter => 'app/lib'

 `:dir` is the directory to write the coverage to.
-`:filter` allows you to display only coverage for files that include the string.
+`:filter` allows you to display only coverage for files that include the string, or you can match against a regular expression for more control.

 You can see what the output of running duvet on itself is [here](http://hawx.github.com/duvet).